Our expert staff is with you all the way!

 Jeremies is an experienced tour professional with a commitment to using tourism to drive local development.
 After studying English at the University of Kara, he launched Fly to Togo, a tourist agency specializing in travel and custom tours, which became the local agent for Tours By Locals.
 In 2014, he hosted Polish TV TVN for a tour in Togo.
 He is also the founder of Fly for Life, a sustainable tourism organization which aims to use tourism to bring about sustainable development.
 He speak four languages, including French, English, Ewe, and Kabye.
 Jeremies was raised in Kara and resides in Lome.

 James took his first job as a taxi driver after studying business in secondary school.
 He later drove for Bernard Construction in Takoradi.
 He returned to his hometown of Tamale to work as a driver for the University of Development Studies, and eventually became the personal driver for a medical doctor teaching at the university.
 In 2016, James was hired to drive for SDL Tours, based in Tamale.
+Since starting with SDL, he has slowly gained the skills to guide tours in northern Ghana.
 Today you can often find him on the route between Tamale Airport and Mole National Park.
 James speaks English, Twi and Dagbani.
 James continues to call Tamale home.

 Senegal Tour Guide